len518/voodoo/README.md

 ---

 #### Get User By Id
-This endpoint is used to retreive the information of a single user
+This endpoint is used to retrieve the information of a single user

 ```
 Method: GET